influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.6/tools/influx_inspect.md

 #### `[ -database <db_name> ]`

-Name of the database.
+The name of the database.

 #### `-datadir <data_dir>`

-Path to the `data` directory.
+The path to the `data` directory.

 #### `[ -retention <rp_name> ]`

-Name of the retention policy.
+The name of the retention policy.

 #### `[ -shard <shard_ID> ]`

-Identifier of the shard.
+The identifier of the shard.

 #### `[ -v ]`

-Output in verbose mode.
+Enable output in verbose mode.

 #### `-waldir <wal_dir>`

-Directory for the WAL (Write Ahead Log) files.
+The directory for the WAL (Write Ahead Log) files.

 #### Examples